Skip to content

 These mistakes kill your reach faster than using no hashtags at all.

 Copy-pasting the same set every time.
-Instagram flags this.
-Rotate your tags.
+Instagram flags this pattern as spammy behavior.
+Rotate your tags every week or two.

 Choosing hashtags that are too broad.
-Tags like #funny have over 700 million posts.
+Tags like #funny have hundreds of millions of posts.
 Your content disappears in seconds.
-Pair broad tags with specific ones like #officememes or #parentinghumor, where you can actually land on the first page of results and stay visible long enough to get engagement.
+Pair broad tags with specific ones like #officememes or #parentinghumor, where you can actually land on the first page of results and stay visible long enough to collect engagement.

 #Bottom Line

-Start with 3 to 5 hashtags from the categories above that match your specific post.
-Mix one or two large general tags (#humor, #comedy) with niche ones (#momlife, #dankmemes) for the best balance of reach and relevance.
-Track your results in Instagram Insights for two weeks, then drop the tags that aren’t driving discovery and replace them with new ones from this list.
+Start with 3 to 5 hashtags from the categories above that match your specific post — one or two broad tags (#humor, #comedy) paired with niche ones (#momlife, #dankmemes) covers most funny posts.
+Track results in Instagram Insights for two weeks, then drop any tag that isn’t driving discoveries and swap it for a fresh one from this list.
+For pet humor, #catsofinstagram and #dogmemes are the specific workhorses to start with because they’re where the audience already lives.

 #Frequently Asked Questions